jakeyboi1/jakeyboi1/README.md

 Since then, I’ve expanded my skills and interests into several areas of software development.
 Some of my current interests include:

-- **Reverse Engineering, geared towards game modification**: Exploring how games function behind the scenes and how this knowledge can be used to modifiy games.
+- **Reverse Engineering, geared towards game modification**: Exploring how games function behind the scenes and how this knowledge can be used to modify games.
 - **Web Development**: Creating web pages for personal projects.

 </br>